EvoEsports/Evo-Royal-TA/readme.md

 		{
-			"login": "player-login", // The login id of the player "racetime" 12345 // the time the player took to the current segment "segment": <n> // The current segment the player finished }
+			"login": "player-login", // The login id of the player "racetime" 12345 // the time the player took to the current segment "segment": <n> // The current segment the player finished where 1 <= n <= 5 "totalsegments": 1234 // the total number of segments the player has finished }
 	]
 	```